dmuller021/dmuller021/README.md

 Additional info:

 - 🔭 I’m currently working on: noid-cord (see my repositories)
-- 🌱 I’m currently learning: Laravel, Javascript. (but I would like to learn about Kotlin)
+- 🌱 I’m currently learning: Flutter
 - 💬 Ask me about: PHP and Laravel
 - 📫 How to reach me: Instagram (@dmindoo) or here
 - ⚡ Fun fact: I've studied IT management twice (niveau 2 & 3 MBO)